ndstudgov/Constitution/README.md

 Coordinator.
 (b) Hall Senator, President, Vice-President(s), and SUB Representative.
-42 Constitution of the Undergraduate Student Body 01/17/2017 (1) The election for Senator shall be held prior to March 1st of each year.
+(1) The election for Senator shall be held prior to March 1st of each year.
 The election for President, Vice-President(s), and SUB